Coronet: Usage by peers

 In the United Kingdom, a peer traditionally wears a coronet on one occasion only – for a royal coronation, when it is worn along with coronation robes, equally standardised as a luxurious uniform.
-However, for the 2023 coronation of King Charles III, on the government's advice, the King forbade the wearing of coronets by those peers who had been invited, except those performing specific ceremonial roles.
+However, for the 2023 coronation of Charles III and Camilla, on the government's advice, the King forbade the wearing of coronets by those peers who had been invited, except those performing specific ceremonial roles.

 In the peerages of the United Kingdom, the design of a coronet shows the rank of its owner, as in German, French and various other heraldic traditions.
 Dukes were the first individuals authorised to wear coronets.
 Marquesses acquired coronets in the 15th century, earls in the 16th, then viscounts and barons in the 17th.
 Until the barons received coronets in 1661, the coronets of earls, marquesses and dukes were engraved, while those of viscounts were plain.
 After 1661, however, viscomital coronets became engraved, while baronial coronets were plain.
 Coronets may not bear any precious or semi-precious stones.
 Since people entitled to wear a coronet customarily display it in their coat of arms above the shield and below the helmet and crest, this can provide a useful clue as to the owner of a given coat of arms.

+British coronets traditionally display leaves of the strawberry plant; it is not clear when this traditional began.
+In one tradition, the strawberry leaf's three parts represent the Trinity; the red fruit represents Christ's blood; and the five-petalled flower represents the wounds of Christ, making the strawberry a symbol of perfection and righteousness.
+In 1879, John Churchill Sikes wrote that the leaves were originally generic in form and only later became strawberry leaves.
+In the writings of Benjamin Disraeli, strawberry leaves are often used as a metonym for the Peerage: It had got about that she admired intellect, and, though she claimed the highest social position, that a booby [fool] would not content her, even if his ears were covered with strawberry leaves.
+Similarly, Saki has a character refer to a duke as a "silly little strawberry-leafed nonentity."